abhinavgudipati/abhinavgudipati.github.io-old/README.md

 - **BTech** : **IIIT Delhi** : **Computer Science and Applied Math**

   - Pursuing my Bachelor's in engineering degree in one of the top 10 institutes for Computer Science in India.
-  - My intended major is Computer Science and Applied Math, and I am looking forward to also pursue a minor degree in Entrepreunership.
+  - Major : Computer Science and Applied Math
+  - Aspiring to secure a minor in Computational Biology towards the last couple of semesters.

 - **CBSE Class 12** : **Indian School Muscat,Oman**